gitlabform/gitlabform/CONTRIBUTING.md

 We are open to refactoring but in case of bigger efforts we suggest creating an issue first and discussing what you propose to do before doing it.

+## Releases

+### Versioning

+We try to follow [semantic versioning](https://semver.org/).
+When we need to re-release the same code for some reason (f.e. build of some package, like Docker images, has failed) then we add 4th version element, f.e.
+1.18.1.2 is the 3rd release of app code version 1.18.1 (1st was 1.18.1 and the 2nd - 1.18.1.1).

+### Procedure

+1. Uptick the version in `version` file.
+Commit message should preferably be sth like:
+   `Release v 1.18.1 with #133 and #134 fixed`.
+2. Create version tag with `v` prefix, f.e. `v1.18.1.2`.
+3. Push commit & tag.
+Pushing the tag should trigger a Travis pipeline that will make a release to PyPI and Dockerhub.
+4. Create a release in GitHub.
+See previous releases for the rough pattern of how we write about new features and fixes.
+Don't forget to give thanks to all the contributors! :)